MoonPoet/xaprb-src/content/blog/you-guys.md

 ### I'm Sick of Politically Correct Culture

-If you think not saying "hey guys" is political correctness run amok, and you're frustrated with everyone being so damn PC all the time, I'm afraid I'm unlikely to reach you.
+If you think not saying "hey guys" is political correctness run amok, and you're frustrated with everyone being so damn PC all the time, I'm not sure what I can say that won't add more fuel to the fire.

-The only way I can think of to reply is with sarcasm and satire:
+In case some lighthearted humor can help, though:

 > [kf](https://twitter.com/kf/status/1044965975798566912)
 >